monkstone/monkstone.github.com/_posts/2016-04-23-hype_tween.md

 Unzip the library in the processing libraries folder, rename the folder `hype`, rename `distribution` folder to `library`, rename the `HYPE.jar` to `hype.jar`.
 Check that you can see the library from the processing-3.0.2 ide.
 Note that we can use snake case in place of camel case, for constants use `::` and not `.` to call.
 The important thing to learn from this sketch is how to implement the `HCallback` interface.
 This can be implemented as a closure (block), note we do not/should not try and use the vanilla processing method.

-In this case we use ruby syntax in the creation of web color palette (as an array of color int) that we splat into the `HColorPool` constructor.
+In this case we use the `web_to_color_array` convenience method (since JRubyArt-1.0.7) to convert the web string array to color int in the `HColorPool` constructor.
 See how we can easily deal with nested callbacks in JRubyArt, much simpler than creating all those instances of `HCallback` (that could probably all be replaced by java8 lambdas anyway).

 ### tween_example.rb ###

 {% highlight ruby %}
 # encoding: utf-8
-# frozen_string_literal: true
 load_library :hype
 include_package 'hype'
 # namespace for imported classes